jiayi9/cp/README.md

-# OR-TOOLS CP-SAT Applications in Job Shop Problems
+# CP for Job Shop Problems
-Examples of basic elements of general scheduling with CP-SAT
+Examples of basic elements of general scheduling with OR-Tools CP-SAT